marcoantonetti/Web-Design-Short-Proyects/README.md

 Finally I will learn REACT to solidify my front-end capacities.

 I will also learn SQL to have some database knowledge.

+Tribute Page 1 - A simple page of Leonardo Da Vinci

+Tribute page 2 - A more complex page about Gustavo Ceratti